top of page

 • 2021 Australian Podcast Awards:

-• Podcast of the Year (winner)
+• Podcast of the Year (Winner)

-• Best Fiction Podcast (winner)
+• Best Fiction Podcast (Gold)

-• Best New Podcast (runner-up)
+• Best New Podcast (Silver)

 • Creative Victoria grant recipient (2019)